-4.1.3.1 All wire ropes are to have a test certificate, furnished by the manufacturer or the certificating authority, showing the breaking test load of a sample.

-4.1.3.2 The certificate is to also indicate standard of construction, size of rope, number of strands, number of wires per strand, lay, core, quality of wires, date of test, and is to be submitted for inclusion in the Register of Lifting Appliances.
+- 4.1.3.1 All wire ropes are to have a test certificate, indicating the breaking test load of a sample. - 4.1.3.2 The certificate is also to indicate standard of construction, size of rope, number of strands, number of wires per strand, lay, core, quality of wires and date of test.